- Who: Dr. Samantha Hardy

 What made you decide to use your chosen platform over others?

-At the time I was setting up the courses, it was the only platform I knew about!
+At the time I was setting up the courses, it was the only online course platform I knew about!
 There are others available now.
 I was also familiar already with WordPress as that’s where I hosted my websites, so it was easier to stick with what I knew.

 What other tools do you use to run your online course business?

 - Zapier: to get some of my different programs to talk to each other